The site is designed to be a resource for members of the West Dorset Beekeepers’ Association (WDBKA) and for interested members of the general public.

 Asian Hornet trap

-Our apiary will become a sentinel apiary with a specially designed hornet trap.
+Our apiary may become a sentinel apiary with a specially designed hornet trap.
 Simon also encouraged everyone to have a go at constructing their own trap, following guidance from the BeeBase website.

 The meeting was well supported by 32 members who appreciated the opportunity to see Simon in action and answer various questions relating to the season so far.
 He stressed the importance of maintaining high standards of hygiene and controlling varroa levels to reduce susceptibility to viral infection.